 Students enroll for varied credit in a department approved internship with a public health related organization.
 Methods of evaluation are determined by a faculty sponsor in conjunction with the on-site supervisor.
 An oral presentation of the internship experience is required.
 A minimum of 80 hours is required for this internship.
 Graded Pass/Fail.
-Offered fall and spring.
-Prerequisites: PBH 230; Pre-internship seminar; permission of faculty sponsor and department chair.
+Prerequisites: PBH 230; pre-internship seminar; permission of faculty sponsor and department chair